Military parades in Azerbaijan: War victory celebrations (2020-present)

 On 10 December 2020, a victory parade was held in honor of the Azerbaijani victory in the Second Nagorno-Karabakh War.
 A group of the military servicemen who distinguished themselves during the Patriotic War (how the conflict is referred to in Azerbaijan) marched in the parade and showcase military equipment, unmanned aerial vehicles and aircraft, as well as war trophies.
 3,000 servicemen marched in the parade, which included a contingent from Turkish Special Forces Command march on the square.
 Turkish President Recep Tayyip Erdoğan attended as part of a state visit to Baku.
 A military spokesperson described it as "the first important event in the history of Azerbaijan’s development, since the Victory Parade has never taken place in Azerbaijan and Freedom Square has never seen the Victory Parade".
 In response to reports by Armenian social media that Armenian captives would take part in the parade, the State Security Service of Azerbaijan rejected the information as false saying that "humiliating prisoners of war is not a characteristic of the Azerbaijani people and our victorious army".

-Parades are also planned in the future years to honor the war victory with parades on 8 November, the official Victory Day marking the end of the war.
+Parades also take place to honor the war victory with parades on 8 November, the official Victory Day marking the end of the war.
+The third anniversary of the victory was timed to coincide with a military parade held on the Veratsnound in central Khankendi after the complete transfer of Nagorno-Karabakh to the control of Azerbaijan during the 2023 Azerbaijani offensive in Nagorno-Karabakh.

+The Karabakh Victory Parade was held on 8 November 2025 in Azadliq Square, Baku, to mark the fifth anniversary of Azerbaijan’s victory in the 2020 Patriotic War.
+The parade was attended by the President of the Republic of Azerbaijan, Ilham Aliyev, First Lady Mehriban Aliyeva, President of the Republic of Türkiye, Recep Tayyip Erdoğan, and Prime Minister of the Islamic Republic of Pakistan, Muhammad Shehbaz Sharif.
+The event began with the national anthems of Azerbaijan, Türkiye, and Pakistan, followed by a moment of silence to honor the memory of Heydar Aliyev and the fallen soldiers who sacrificed their lives for Azerbaijan’s territorial integrity.